pythonanywhere/pythonanywhere_task_helpers/helpers/4-deploy-local-web-app.md

 For bottle, the app is usually invoked something like `application = default_app()`

+If you're using a **virtualenv**, you'll also need to know the path to it.
+These often live at */home/myusername/.virtualenvs/virtualenvname*

 ----

 Armed with the name and location of your WSGI app, you should now go to the **Web** tab,